 Friday 24th March

 It gives me no pleasure at all to start this Blog with a reflection on events in London on Wednesday.
-People of my generation grew up with a threat of terrorism linking to the IRA and of course since the attack on the Twin Towers and the 2007 London bombings there have been numerous attacks across Europe and the world.
+People of my generation grew up with a threat of terrorism linking to the IRA and of course since the attack on the Twin Towers and the 2005 London bombings there have been numerous attacks across Europe and the world.
 However for the secondary school aged children attending Therfield and other schools, this week’s events will probably be the first time they’ve ‘experienced’ an attack so close to home.
 I think it’s very important for the adults in a school to guide students’ reflections when such a terrible event occurs.
 In tutor time in the last couple of days the students have discussed some of the values we hold dear, reflected on the deep sense of loss that the families of PC Keith Palmer, Aysha Frade and Kurt Cochran are feeling and considered what it means to live in a modern liberal society.
 It will be for this generation of young people to seek an end to this terrorism and, whilst we can acknowledge that the hope of bringing it to an end looks bleak today, we can also remember that at the height of the Troubles it never felt there would be peace in Northern Ireland either.
 At Therfield I believe it’s our duty to prepare our students to play their part as responsible citizens who make significant and positive contributions to society and their communities throughout their lives.
 My thoughts on what happened have been guided by listening to Brendan Cox being interviewed on the radio on my drive to school on Thursday morning.
 Brendan’s wife, Jo Cox, was murdered by an extremist right wing terrorist last summer.
 He said that we should see Wednesday ‘as one act of evil and hatred, but thousands of acts of love and kindness’.
-I found Brendan’s words to be inspirational, but also so vitally important in remembering that the good that of which humanity is capable can outweigh evil.
+I found Brendan’s words to be inspirational, but also so vitally important in remembering that the good that humanity is capable of can outweigh evil.

 It's been a vibrant few weeks at Therfield as we approach the Easter break.
 For the Performing Arts team action has been geared towards our performances of “The 39 Steps” next Tuesday and Wednesday.
 Rehearsals have been in full swing and I know there’s a busy weekend in store for students and staff who are involved.
 This week saw the Year 12 Performing Arts students complete their assessed coursework pieces.
 They each performed a stunning monologue and were able to bring out the depths of some very interesting character with their performances.
 There followed the group’s interpretation of Steven Berkoff’s “The Trial” which was a dark and humorous performance augmented by some fantastic visuals.
 Congratulations to Alex, Sammie-Jo, Harriet, Ed and Dylan I’m already looking forward to your Year 13 performances.